-The EU budget’s current financial architecture is inappropriate to effectively address the various crises it has faced in recent years.
+The EU budget’s current financial architecture is inappropriate to address the various crises it faces.
 This Policy Brief presents immediate actions to raise overall funding and to address the impacts of the war in Ukraine with unspent EU funds.
 It also calls for longer term reforms.

 In-depth analysis of the National Recovery and Resilience Plans (NRRPs) of Austria, Belgium, and Germany.
 Exploiting a detailed database and building on semi-structured interviews, we find that all are aligned with RRF Regulation but differ greatly in terms of additionality.